Ocean Falls

 Ocean Falls is a community on the Central Coast of British Columbia, Canada.
 Formerly a large company town owned by Crown Zellerbach, it is accessible only via boat or seaplane, and is home for a few dozen full-time residents, with the seasonal population upwards of 100.

 Geography and environment

 Ocean Falls is noted for its abundance of rain - about 4390 mm annually, and its residents are sometimes referred to as the "Rain People".
-Situated around a waterfall from Link Lake straight into Cousins Inlet, it has considerable energy resources that are largely untapped.
+Situated around a waterfall from Link Lake straight into Cousins Inlet.